up

 image

-ORESJ highlighted-with its structured analysis-areas of strength and opportunity related to how the FY25 recommended operating budget enables the County's commitment to advancing racial equity and social justice.
-FY25 resources continue to help the County build its racial equity and social justice infrastructure, with departments across the County targeting resources towards:
+ORESJ highlighted-with its structured analysis-areas of strength and opportunity related to how the FY26 Recommended Operating Budget enables the County's commitment to advancing racial equity and social justice.
+FY26 resources continue to help the County build its racial equity and social justice infrastructure, with departments across the County targeting resources towards:

-• Allocating resources for relevant professional development, such as participation in GARE Conferences and trainings
+• Allocating resources for relevant professional development, including department-specific training

 • Designating staff resources to organize and lead the department's commitment to advancing racial equity and social justice

-• Identifying areas of strength and opportunity in recruiting retaining and advance of a diverse and representative workforce
+• Identifying areas of strength and opportunity in recruiting, retaining, and advancement of a diverse and representative workforce

 • Using or creating department-specific racial equity tools or maps

-While many programs in the County help to fill gaps created by structural inequities, a few programs standout for taking concrete steps to reduce the following racial disparities and gaps:
+While many programs in the County help to fill gaps created by structural inequities, a few programs standout for taking concrete steps to reduce the following racial disparities and gap.

-• Department of Recreation Community & Neighborhood Centers - Racial disparities and inequities in health and criminal justice system outcomes while also increasing a sense of connectedness, particularly amongst low-income BIPOC children, youth, and older adults
+• Department of Recreation - Community & Neighborhood Centers - Racial disparities and other inequities in health outcomes and well-being indicators of low-income BIPOC seniors and youth.

-Overall, this budget provides resources for the County to expand its emerging commitment to and implementation of the RESJ Act.
-It supports County Government in building the skills and competencies necessary to identify and address racial and ethnic disparities across issue areas, at the same time providing resources for programs that help to fill gaps created by structural inequities.
+Overall, this budget provides resources for the County to expand its commitments to and implementation of the RESJ Act.
+It supports County government in building the skills and competencies necessary to identify and address racial and ethnic disparities across issue areas, at the same time providing resources for programs that help to fill gaps created by structural inequities.

-Departments and Non-Departmental Accounts (NDAs) not reviewed by ORESJ, but have the potential to advance racial equity and social justice:
+Some departments and non-departmental accounts (NDAs) have not been reviewed by ORESJ but have the potential to advance racial equity and social justice:

 Office of Grants Management

-• Funding to provide training for County employees on grant writing to allow for a stronger integration of racial equity and social justice into all aspects of the County grant management practices.
+• Funding for grant data tracking and approval for a stronger integration of racial equity and social justice into all aspects of the County grant management practices.

 Office of Food System Resilience